Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 It’s instinct layered over modern attachment.

-Attachment Behavior & The Secure-Base Effect
+Attachment Behaviour & The Secure-Base Effect

 Research on canine cognition shows that dogs form attachment styles similar to those of young children.
 This concept is often discussed under canine attachment theory.